Pradumnasaraf/taskit/README.md

 ### ❗️ Prerequisites

-- Have Go installed on your machine and have basic knowledge.
+- Have Go installed on your machine and have the basic knowledge.

 ### ⚙️ Installation